 Acceleration of Indebtedness of Our Subsidiaries.
 In the event of a default under our credit facilities or notes, our creditors could elect to declare all amounts borrowed, together with accrued and unpaid interest and other fees, to be due and payable.
-In such event, our credit facilities and indentures would not permit CCH II's subsidiaries to distribute funds to CCH II to pay interest or principal on its notes.
-If the amounts outstanding under such credit facilities or notes are accelerated, all of the debt and liabilities of CCH II's subsidiaries would be payable from the subsidiaries' assets, prior to any distribution of the subsidiaries' assets to pay the interest and principal amounts on CCH II's notes.
-In addition, the lenders under our credit facilities could foreclose on their collateral, which includes equity interests in CCH II's subsidiaries, and they could exercise other rights of secured creditors.
+In such event, our credit facilities and indentures would not permit CCO Holdings' subsidiaries to distribute funds to CCO Holdings to pay interest or principal on its notes.
+If the amounts outstanding under such credit facilities or notes are accelerated, all of the debt and liabilities of CCO Holdings' subsidiaries would be payable from the subsidiaries' assets, prior to any distribution of the subsidiaries' assets to pay the interest and principal amounts on CCO Holdings' notes.
+In addition, the lenders under our credit facilities could foreclose on their collateral, which includes equity interests in CCO Holdings' subsidiaries, and they could exercise other rights of secured creditors.
 In any such case, we might not be able to repay or make any payments on our notes.
-Additionally, an acceleration or payment default under our credit facilities would cause a cross-default in the indentures governing the Charter Holdings notes, CCH II notes, CCO Holdings notes, Charter Operating notes and Charter's convertible senior notes and would trigger the cross-default provision of the Charter Operating credit agreement.
+Additionally, an acceleration or payment default under our credit facilities would cause a cross-default in the indentures governing the Charter Holdings notes, CCO Holdings notes, Charter Operating notes and Charter's convertible senior notes and would trigger the cross-default provision of the Charter Operating credit agreement.
 Any default under any of our credit facilities or notes might adversely affect the holders of our notes and our growth, financial condition and results of operations and could force us to examine all options, including seeking the protection of the bankruptcy laws.

-CCH II Relies on its Subsidiaries to Meet its Liquidity Needs, and CCH II's Notes are Structurally Subordinated to all Liabilities of its Subsidiaries.
-We rely on our subsidiaries to make distributions or other payments to CCH II to enable CCH II to make payments on its notes.
-The borrowers and guarantors under the Charter Operating credit facilities and senior second-lien notes are CCH II's indirect subsidiaries.
-A number of CCH II's subsidiaries are also obligors under other debt instruments, including CCO Holdings and Charter Operating, which are each a co-issuer of senior notes and/or senior discount notes.
-As of June 30, 2005, our total debt was approximately \$10.0 billion, of which \$8.4 billion was structurally senior to the CCH II notes.
-The Charter Operating credit facilities and the indentures governing the senior notes, senior discount notes and senior second-lien notes issued by subsidiaries of CCH II contain restrictive covenants that limit the ability of such subsidiaries to make distributions or other payments to CCH II.
+CCO Holdings Relies on its Subsidiaries to Meet its Liquidity Needs, and CCO Holdings' Notes are Structurally Subordinated to all Liabilities of its Subsidiaries.
+We rely on our subsidiaries to make distributions or other payments to CCO Holdings to enable CCO Holdings to make payments on its notes.
+The borrowers and guarantors under the Charter Operating credit facilities and senior second-lien notes are CCO Holdings' indirect subsidiaries.
+A number of CCO Holdings' subsidiaries are also obligors under other debt instruments, including Charter Operating, which is a co-issuer of senior second-lien notes.
+As of June 30, 2005, our total debt was approximately \$8.4 billion, of which \$7.4 billion was structurally senior to the CCO Holdings notes.
+The Charter Operating credit facilities and the indentures governing the senior notes, senior discount notes and senior second-lien notes issued by subsidiaries of CCO Holdings contain restrictive covenants that limit the ability of such subsidiaries to make distributions or other payments to CCO Holdings.